Introduction

 Assets that are transferred between legal entities require a specific asset lifecycle state and functional location.

-1. In order to complete asset transfer, the lifecycle model selected on the asset type must include this lifecycle state.
+- For the field Lifecycle state set the asset lifecycle state that assets get when being transferred to a legal entity.
+Note that in order to complete the asset transfer, the lifecycle model selected on the asset type must include this lifecycle state.

 Refer to Microsoft documentation for more information about standard setup in D365FO Asset management: